 Cotton balls and swabs expand exponentially when waterlogged.
 They can become sticky, which attracts other non-flushable materials to them and causes blockages.

 There can’t be many things more unpleasant than having to take your bathroom pipes apart to free a used, smelly diaper that’s got stuck in the u-bend.
 Diapers should not be flushed (even ones that claim to be ‘flushable’).
-Your pipes simply can’t deal with something so large being sent down them.
+Your pipes can’t deal with something so large being sent down them.

 The porous material that makes up eggshells make them an ideal ‘collection point’ for other foreign objects in your pipes.
-The shells will help to bind fats, oils, food waste, and other items to create large blockages.
+The shells will bind fats, oils, food waste, and other items to create large blockages.

 Face wipes and paper towels

 Face wipes and paper towels break down much slower than toilet paper – if they break down at all.
-They bind together with fat, grease, and other waste in your pipes to form large blockages that can cause havoc not only to your own pipes but also to the main sewer system.
+They bind together with fat, grease, and other waste in your pipes to form large blockages that can cause havoc to your own pipes and the main sewer system.

 Fats, oil, and grease